 Salvatore and Public Act 102-823: Foreseeability.

-Rarely has Illinois law changed as dramatically as it has in the child support arena.
+Rarely has Illinois law changed as dramatically as it has in the arena of child support (in 2017) and of maintenance (in 2015).
 Child support payor’s are seeking vastly reduced child support awards.
 Consider the following chart that simplifies the types of child support modifications.
 Keep in mind that our income-sharing law went into effect in July 2017 when reviewing the key cases involving what constitutes a substantial change.

 Substantial Change in Circumstance | |||